ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A common habit while prototyping a new feature is to print a message into the
 command line executable.
 Instead of using the common ``Print()`` method, we
-recommend using a ``StreamHandler`` and redirecting its content.
+recommend using a ``Stream-Handler`` and redirecting its content.
 This will
 allow messages to be filtered based on their severity level and apply formatting
 properly.
 To accomplish this, add a Boolean argument in the initializer
 of the ``Logger`` class that specifies how to handle the stream.